InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 1991.
 The crew saw plenty of action while stationed there including being the first crew ordered for the Yellowstone fires in 1988.
-The crew spent a week on the Falls Fire west of the south entrance of Yellowstone prior to the \" world\" being mobilized.
+The crew spent a week on the Falls Fire west of the south entrance of Yellowstone prior to the "world" being mobilized.
 The entire crew as well as three individuals (Jim Mattingly-Supt., David Niemi-Squad Boss, Bill Moe-EMT) received national commendations for life saving actions performed on the Dude Fire in 1990.